linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 # Unfunded as CDS and Funded as Bond

 It is quite understandable that the funded part of the loan is a bond.
 But how should the fee of unfunded be determined?
 As it turns out, it is equivalent to a CDS.
-The bank charges a fee to compensate its loss of interests if the borrower either default or terminate the loan early.
+The bank charges a fee to compensate its loss of interest if the borrower either defaults or terminates the loan early.

 As a result, Figure 11.6 can be viewed as a structure to build a model for the loan.
 It can be a Markov process with  $\alpha$ 's and  $\beta$ 's as transition probabilities.
 These probabilities can be then calibrated to benchmark CDS or credit curves.